pnp/blog/content/post/community-sample-engage-your-users-with-sharepoint-stories-reels.md

 Would not be cool to engage your Modern Workplace users with content appearing like in your favourite social network?
-In my latest community sample, I built an SPFx webpart to do so.
+In my latest community sample, I built an SPFx web part to do so.
 Here is how I did it, but first, this is how it looks: